 La Venenosa – Sierra 16

 Agave – Maximiliana from Jalisco – Sierra Occidental.
-The agave is roasted in a wood fired adobe oven and uses wild yeasts to ferment.
-Distillation – 1 time in a Arabic/Filipino Hybrid still.
+The agave is roasted in a wood-fired adobe oven and uses wild yeasts to ferment.
+Distillation – 1 time in an Arabic/Filipino Hybrid still.
 Flavors of rich tropical fruit and avocado.

 La Venenosa – Puntas 35

 Very rare, only 200 bottles produced per year.
 Agave Maximiliana from Jacales.
 The head of the run or puntas is highly prized by distillers as the crème de la crème.
 Flavors of flowers, tropical fruits, crème brûlée, and orange creamsicle.
 126 Proof.

 Bacanora is made from the agave Pacifica grown in the canyons of the Rio Sonora Valley in Sonora, Mexico.
 Owners Roberto and Lupita Contreras Mayoral roast the agave in a wood-fueled pit for 36 hours before distillation.